1. Make sure your Dreadlocks do not grow together

 A good washing routine also helps.
 I wash my Dreadlocks once a week and scrub my scalp well every time.
 It is important that you use a good soap for this.
 A soap bar or a liquid shampoo; it doesn't really matter for my own result.
 On Dreadshop.com you will find the brands that I have been working with satisfactorily for a long time.
 I tested everything myself, they are reliable brands that I support.

 3. Dandruff and the products of RAW ROOTs

-Asked about Dandruff, Lisa from explains that she has different advice.
-"For a dry scalp with flakes, is my favorite.
+Asked about Dandruff, Lisa from RAW ROOTs explains that she has different advice.
+"For a dry scalp with flakes, the hydrating shampoo is my favorite.
 Because it contains hydrolysed corn and beet root.
 In addition, it provides a natural instant moisture boost, protects the color in the hair and is antistatic.
 The extract of lavender, calendula and chamomile has a calming effect on the scalp and is pleasant for a stressed and itchy scalp.
 It also contains three beautiful essential oils, all of which have major benefits for dry and irritated scalp."